BatteriesMaintenance tips

 It's also a good idea to watch the connections: they should be fixed tightly at all times.

-Lithium-ion batteries are more expensive, but lighter, more efficient, require less maintenance than lead-acid batteries and have a higher DOD.
+Lithium-ion batteries are lighter, more efficient, require less maintenance than lead-acid batteries and have a higher DOD.
 There's no need to water them and they are less susceptible to partial state of charge.
-However, just as lead-acid batteries, they don't like high temperatures and prefer not to be fully discharged.
-Don't put anything flammable around them.
-If you need a recap on different types of deep-cycle batteries, check out our article.
+Just as lead-acid batteries, they don't like high temperatures and prefer not to be fully discharged.
+Don't put anything flammable around them!

 Find your best solar batteries